 The Lauderdale Appreciation Club will provide $2,000 plus accrued interest to fund the ASAS Triennial Animal Reproduction Symposium.
 Jim’s contributions to our scientific community and to the animal industry are appreciated.
 One key scientific contribution was his leadership to develop and obtain regulatory approval for Lutalyse.
 Throughout his career, especially during the past two decades, Jim performed exemplary service to ASAS, including his presidency of ASAS and FASS.
 He generously contributed his time and talents to many individuals and companies.
 Deepest appreciation is expressed to the generous contributors and to John Chenault, Mel DeJarnette, Harold Hafs, Mike Moseley, David Patterson, and Bob Zimbelman for the success of funding this club.

-2014 Animal Physiology & Endocrinology Award Winner: Dr. Thomas R. Hansen
+2014 Animal Physiology & Endocrinology Award Recipient: Dr. Thomas R. Hansen

-2013 Animal Physiology & Endocrinology Award Winner: Dr. Thomas Spencer
+2013 Animal Physiology & Endocrinology Award Recipient: Dr. Thomas Spencer

 2015 Triennial Reproduction Symposium: Developmental Programming of Fertility